gayafhannah/hotreloadcpp/README.md

     }
     // Custom entrypoints
     void drawGui() {
-        // Checking for reload inside these functions is not required as it can always be called from outside of this class, but this is an example of when you may want it to check every time a particular function is called. checkForReload();
+        // Checking for reload inside these functions is not required as it can instead be called from outside of this class, but this is an example of when you may want it to check every time a particular function is called. checkForReload();
-        if (fn_drawGui) fn_drawGui();
+        // Using the stored function pointer thats set in the onLoad function. if (fn_drawGui) fn_drawGui();
     }
     float getFrameTimes() {
-        auto func = library->get_symbol<fnGetFrameTimes_t>("getFrameTimes");
+        // Looking up the function pointer every time, simpler to implement but has more overhead and should probably be avoided if the function is being called many times a second. auto func = library->get_symbol<fnGetFrameTimes_t>("getFrameTimes");
         float ret = 0;
         if (func) ret = func();